GameBuilder101/FridayNightRewrite/README.md

 **Technical features:**
 - **Runtime Haxe script loading!** This means you can add custom Haxe scripts to your mods that can do almost anything!
 (Though with some limitations to prevent malicious scripts.)
 - A new mod loading system, where mods can set dependencies and override other mods.
-Additionally, mods can set what version they are (and what dependency versions they expect) and even use a URL to detect if a mod is outdated.
+Additionally, mods can set what version they are (and what dependency versions they expect) and even use a URL to detect if a mod is outdated
 - Animations and other stuff for sprites can be defined in a JSON file alongside any PNG file and loaded in dynamically
 - If a sound has variants, these can be defined in JSON files.
 These JSON files can also define their volumes
 - Support for character sprite variants.
 For instance: Week 5 in FNF loads a christmas version of BF's sprite.
 With this system though, you could also have a custom character with a christmas version which gets automatically loaded in Week 5 songs
 - Custom arrow types
+- Custom stage elements
 - **COMmeNTEd cODE?!?!?!?!?!?!?!??!?!?!?!! :scream::scream::scream:**
 - And much more!